 Peru can be considered as the largest growing economies in South America that will rise in the upcoming years.
 The exports exceed the imports due to the mining and agricultural impulse.

 This is why the freight forwarding service to Peru is key for its development.
 It’s air transportation through El Callao airport has been categorized as one of the most important in the region, which is fundamental for the international connections.
 This city is the home to one of the most attractive ports in Peru for their ocean transportation.

-The first question you should ask yourself when planning an ocean freight to Peru is whether doing it in a Full Container Load (FCL) or in a Less Container Load (LCL), also known as groupage.
+The first question you should ask yourself when planning an ocean freight to Peru is whether doing it in a Full Container Load (FCL) or in a Less Container Load (LCL), also known as groupage, is the better option.

 Peru have different trade ports due to its geographical location and a high percentage for trade operations which are made by sea.
 Wondering where does iContainers makes its routes to Peru, here you have three of them:

-This is the largest seaport in Peru, located on the central coast and is the main seaport for traffic and for its storing capacity.
+The Port of El Callao in Peru is located on the central coast and is the main seaport for traffic and for its storing capacity.